Please ensure Javascript is enabled for purposes of website accessibility

 [text_ad]

-A double bottom is characterized by two well-defined lows at roughly the same price level.
+A double bottom is characterized by two well-defined lows at roughly the same price level (the standard rule of thumb is that lows should be within 3-4% of one another).
 Double bottoms are among the most reliable chart patterns, although timing can vary tremendously among stock charts.

 For example, double bottom patterns can be discerned within charts that are intra-day, daily, weekly, monthly, yearly and longer-term.
 The two lows should be distinct.